Student Raps In 4 Steps Blog

 Over the years, we have seen some amazing student rap creations through our annual rap contests.
 Want to have students make their own raps or videos?
 Here’s everything you’ll need to get started.

-1. Choose a Beat
+1. Choose a beat

 Have students check out these free Flocab beats.
 Once they find a favorite, right click on the beat title at the bottom of the page and click “Save Link As” to download the MP3.